magento/devdocs/guides/v2.0/cloud/admin/admin-user-admin.md

 -   Project reader can view all environments in a project but cannot execute any actions on them.

 ### Environment-level roles {#cloud-role-env}
-A Project Reader can have one of the following roles per environment:
+A project reader can have one of the following roles per environment:

 -   Environment administrator can change settings and execute actions on this environment, including merging with the parent environment.